 - Patents directed at video format conversion software.
-The case started in the Eastern District of Texas, wound its way through the Federal Circuit, the United States Supreme Court and ultimately landed in the Northern District of California where a settlement tantamount to total victory was achieved hours after oral argument on a motion for summary judgement of invalidity.
-Subsequently, the court granted defendants’ summary judgement motion of invalidity, thereby successfully ending six years of litigation for all defendants.
+The case started in the Eastern District of Texas, wound its way through the Federal Circuit, the United States Supreme Court and ultimately landed in the Northern District of California where a settlement tantamount to total victory was achieved hours after oral argument on a motion for summary judgment of invalidity.
+Subsequently, the court granted defendants’ summary judgment motion of invalidity, thereby successfully ending six years of litigation for all defendants.

 - Two patents directed to three dimensional computer graphics.
 A dismissal of all claims was obtained prior to any discovery being exchanged.

 - Four patents directed to semiconductor wire grid polarizer optical technology.
 Negotiated a dismissal of the suit and facilitated settlement discussions in a collegial atmosphere that resulted in a favorable outcome for client without the expense of maintaining a lawsuit.

 - Two patents owned by a well-known patent assertion company.
 The case was originally filed in the Western District of Arkansas and then transferred to the Northern District of California.
 Mr. Popovski used N.D.
 Cal.’s Local Patent Rules to preclude plaintiff from obtaining any discovery prior to establishing a prima facie case of infringement, which plaintiff was not able to do.
 In two seminal opinions on the disclosure requirements of the local rules, the court twice struck plaintiff’s infringement contentions, the second time without leave to amend thereby effectively disposing of the case before his clients and others had to provide any discovery.